confluentinc/cp-ansible/VARIABLES.md

 ### zookeeper_log_dir

-Only use to customize directory Zookeeper writes log files to.
+Set this variable to customize the directory that Zookeeper writes log files to.
 Default location is /var/log/kafka.
 NOTE- zookeeper.log_path is deprecated.

 Default:  "{{zookeeper.log_path}}"